rubarb666/Website/docs/tutorial/blog.md

                     alert("The title is: " + value);
                 }
             );
+            // bind() ensures that the variable called "this" still references our ViewBridge in this method }.bind(this)
             // end of added

-            }
         }
     }
 );